hannuhmontanuh/hannuhmontanuh/README.md

 Byi:
 - A lot of my interests are really childish (if you couldn't tell already)
-- Things like darkshipping and kodocon content personally make me uncomfortable, so if you could refrain from talking to me about those things that would be great ;^^ I won't harrass you if you're into things like that (as long as you don't support real abuse) though, just know I'm not into that sort of thing
+- Things like darkshipping and kodocon content personally make me uncomfortable, so if you could refrain from talking to me about those things that would be great ;^^ I don't harrass people over it, but still.
+I dislike it.
-- That's all I think
+- I'm disabled, specifically developmentally disabled (autistic + possible dyspraxia)

 ![](https://files.catbox.moe/hhu10n.gif)